What affects the cost of life insurance?

 What's the right amount of life insurance for me?

 You want enough life insurance to pay off your mortgage and any other debts, as well as enough to replace your income for however many years your family would need support.
 If you have kids, you should also factor in the total cost of their tuition, whether it's for college or private K-12 school.
 Finally, calculate your potential funeral expenses to get a rough idea of how much life insurance you need.
-Then use our life insurance calculator.
+Then use our life insurance calculator to tally everything up for a better coverage estimate.

 How can I lower my life insurance rate?